My Youth Romantic Comedy Is Wrong, as I Expected: Class 2F

-Hayato is Yukino's childhood friend who is a central figure in class 2F and the ace of the football club.
+Yukino's childhood friend, a central figure in class 2F, and the ace of the football club.
 He is extremely kind to other people, including Hachiman, and often offers his help to others.
 However, Hayama claims that he can never forge a good relationship with Hachiman since, despite understanding his acts of social suicide to protect everyone, he does not agree with him.
 He and Yukino have some strain to their relationship, stemming from an incident in the past, and thus far, his attempts to mend his relationship with Yukino have failed.
 Despite his popularity and success, he feels largely inferior to Hachiman.